All Products

 --oss_access_key_id=AAAI************

-ossfs 2.0.2 and later lets you use an ECS instance RAM role in the configuration file to configure access credentials.
+ossfs 2.0.2 and later supports specifying an instance RAM role in the configuration file to manage access credentials.

 --oss_endpoint=https://oss-cn-hangzhou-internal.aliyuncs.com